 There is a matching problem with misspelling properties when writing.
-For example does not produce a run-time error, but is more likely than not a programmer error, since t.Fop is written but never read.
-We can use read-only and write-only table properties types for this, and consider it an code defect to create a write-only property.
+For example won't produce a run-time error, but is more likely than not a programmer error, since t.Fop is written but never read.
+We can use read-only and write-only table properties types for this, and make it an error to create a write-only property.